dynamsoft-docs/mrz-scanner-docs-js/releasenotes/index.md

 ## 3.0.2 (09/11/2025)

-### Fixes
+### Improved

 - Updated the underlying Capture Vision bundle to `3.0.6001`.
 - Improved recognition speed by fixing an issue where a WASM compilation parameter caused performance degradation.
-- Resolving security vulnerabilities regarding some of the dev dependencies of the framework samples.
+- Strengthened framework samples with security updates.

 ## 3.0.1 (08/06/2025)